sustainable-computing/COBS-joint-control/README.md

 ```

 ## Description
-This paper explores rule-based and RL-based joint control of the building systems for a 5-zone office building in Pittsburgh, Pennsylvania in January (heating season) and July (cooling season).
+This paper explores rule-based and RL-based control of building subsystems (HVAC, lighting, shading) in a 5-zone office building in Pittsburgh, Pennsylvania in January (heating season) and July (cooling season).
 The floor area of this building is 5,000 square feet.
+The control setpoints that we adjust using different algorithms to maximize energy savings, thermal comfort, and visual comfort are supply air temperature setpoint and blind angle setpoint.
 This [IDF](https://github.com/sustainable-computing/COBS-joint-control/blob/master/eplus_files/5Zone_Control_SAT_no_windowcontrol.idf) file describes the simulated building.
-The control setpoints that we adjust using different algorithms are supply air temperature setpoint and blind angle setpoint to maximize energy savings, thermal comfort, and visual comfort.
 The building is simulated in the [EnergyPlus](https://energyplus.net/) 9.3.0 environment and is controlled via the [COmprehensive Building Simulator (COBS)](https://github.com/sustainable-computing/COBS) which interacts with EnergyPlus.
 COBS is used in this work to programmatically execute rule-based control scenarios and to train the RL agents.
 The office building we control is depicted in the figure below.

 ![Building layout](building_schematic.png)